What is certification?

-To register post-baccalaureate courses you are completing, obtain an ACT 48 Release Form from the Education Department at Marywood University.
+To register post-baccalaureate courses you are completing, complete and sign an ACT 48 Release Form and return it to the Education Department at Marywood University.
 Note: Course must be undertaken after your PA Level I Certification was issued.
 Also, be sure the Pennsylvania Department of Education has your current address (Update your contact information through TIMS.)

 Once we report your collegiate credits or hours of participation, you will be able to view the credits/hours submitted on your Act 48 Professional Education Record Management System (PERMS) account with the PA Dept. of Ed.
 Contact Marywood’s Education Department if credit/hours do not appear on the PDE site or if there are any discrepancies in the data.

 You may contact the Pennsylvania Department of Education directly at: